aufkrawall/Shader-Stress/README.md

 # Shader Stress
 Stresses CPU similar to compile workloads

 Run at your own risk.
+Might be AI generated.